2026 Education Policy

 Course Completion Requirements

-To fulfill the course completion requirements, students must attend the class
+To fulfill the course completion requirements, students must attend the class sessions in

-appendix outlines the course completion requirements for each course.
+the course completion requirements for each course.

 REIC Courses